 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 There are two groups of cookie lovers: those who like crispy ones and those who like soft ones.
 Usually, I am team crispy.
 Well, actually, I want crispy edges with a soft and chewy center.
-These cookies aren’t fully on either side; they’re definitely more cake-like but still almost chewy in the center.
+These brown sugar cookies aren’t fully on either side; they’re definitely more cake-like but still almost chewy in the center.
 Did I just hear you say perfection?
 I think of these as a homey cookie that any all-star grandma would have made.
 But to finish them off, I had to add my favorite brown butter icing.
 Cookies plus icing equals happiness, right?

 The frosting is the gilding on top of amazing cookies, and when I say melt in your mouth, I mean it!